Tony Kure does not suffer from a huge ego. That alone makes him a good fit with Johnson Investment Counsel. He’d much rather hear about you.

 “I was a stock analyst for a big Cleveland bank,” he says.

 “The job paid well, but the hours were long.
 And I was traveling a lot, missing my family.
 I came to the conclusion that I wasn’t so much interested in helping hedge fund guys get richer as I was in helping families grow, maintain and pass along their wealth.
 And I wanted to spend more time with my wife and daughters.”

 So Tony stepped out on faith, launching a one-man advisory he called Magis Wealth Planning with zero clients and zero revenue.
 Part of his marketing outreach was his monthly blog.
 To his surprise, the business grew rapidly – to the point it was growing too rapidly.
 In 2017, Magis became part of Johnson Investment Counsel.
 He liked it that JIC has never sold products on commission.
 He says the firm’s emphasis on family and faith resonated with him as well.

 He and his wife, Jennifer share their North Royalton home with three school-age daughters.
 He loves reading non-fiction and counts David McCullough, Thomas Sowell and David Chernow as some of his favorite authors.
 His hobbies are golf and driving the girls around to practices and games.
 He coaches his youngest daughter’s soccer team.
 One day, he’d like to take Jennifer to Europe.

 For now, he’s single-minded about his goal.
-“More than anything, I want to grow my business as much as possible in order to help as many people as possible.”
+“More than anything, I want to help grow the firm as much as possible in order to help as many people as possible.”